TazkiyaTech/ServiceLocator/README.md

 The only two places where services should be sought out from a `ServiceLocator` object (once it has been defined and all services have been added to it) are the application's view controllers and test classes.
 All other calls to the `ServiceLocator.getServiceOfType(type:)` method are considered an abuse.

-Assume a view controller or test class has access to a `ServiceLocator` object named `serviceLocator`, then a service is retrieved from this `ServiceLocator` object as follows:
+Assume that a view controller or test class has access to a `ServiceLocator` object named `serviceLocator`.
+A service is retrieved from this `ServiceLocator` object as follows:

 ```
 @Inject(via: serviceLocator) var someService: SomeService